OpenEVSE/openevse_esp32_firmware/readme.md

 #### RAPI

 RAPI commands can be used to control and check the status of all OpenEVSE functions.
+RAPI commands can be issued via the direct serial, web-interface, HTTP and MQTT.
+We recommend using RAPI over MQTT.

-A full list of RAPI commands can be found in the [OpenEVSE plus source code](https://github.com/lincomatic/open_evse/blob/stable/rapi_proc.h).
-RAPI commands can be issued via the web-interface, HTTP and MQTT.
+**A full list of RAPI commands can be found in the [OpenEVSE plus source code](https://github.com/OpenEVSE/open_evse/blob/stable/firmware/open_evse/src/rapi_proc.h).**

 #### RAPI via web interface